A Companion Resource to Life Insurance Selling Secrets

 • A book or training that reframed everything you thought you knew

-• A YouTube video you stumbled on at 2 AM that would not let you sleep
+• A client, a conversation, or a video that would not let you sleep

-• A conversation with someone who was living proof that another way existed
+• Someone who was living proof that another way existed

 Questions to Answer — Record Yourself

-1. Who or what introduced you to the idea that life insurance could build wealth — not just pay a death benefit?
+1. Who or what first showed you that life insurance could build wealth — not just pay a death benefit?

 2. Where were you when it happened?
 Paint the picture.